Sensing a disturbance in the data

 The early adopters of IoT focused on inventory control and supply chain management systems for uniquely identifying, inventorying and tracking products in real time.
 But according to The Economist, 75% of global business leaders are now exploring the economic opportunities of IoT to create new markets or improve existing services.
 GE estimates that IoT has the potential to add $10-$15 trillion to global GDP over the next 20 years, essentially doubling the US economy.

 While the potential of IoT is hard to ignore, it’s also important to realize it’s not as simple as slapping Internet-connected sensors on everything.
 I could put an Internet-connected sensor, for example, on my 1999 Mercury Mystique, but it wouldn’t allow me to do much more than use a GPS tracking smart phone app to help me find where I parked.
 Although that’s somewhat useful, and already available, much more useful Internet-connected things will require new products to be manufactured, with embedded – and more sophisticated – sensors, as well as computing systems specifically designed to make use of the IoT data.

-The future of the combined forces: IoT and ESP
+Combining forces: IoT and ESP

 As IoT technology advances, more “smart things” will continue to enter the marketplace.
 Internet-connected cars are an excellent example of the potential of IoT.
 Currently, most cars are serviced by periodically scheduling maintenance whether it’s needed or not (e.g., getting your oil changed every 3 months or 3,000 miles).
 Instead of scheduling periodic maintenance to find out if something is wrong, or else waiting for something to break down, the data streaming from the sensors in Internet-connected cars can be used to alert their owners when something specific is detected (e.g., high engine temperature, low oil level, slow brake response, decreasing tire pressure) so appropriate action can be taken.